Junoon – Aisi Nafrat Toh Kaisa Ishq: Plot summary

 After much struggle, Meera and Prithvi finally marry.
 Ramdhari and Sudha are able to make Prithvi confess his love for Meera.
 This leaves Akash sad, worried and full of anger.
 The story shows their ever changing relationship of Meera and Prithvi with their burning love story.
 Their relationship which breaks easily, But deep in the heart, it holds them together forever.

 Such a Fragile relationship.
 This newly - wed couple break apart as Prithvi misunderstands Meera, after he feels that Meera has lied to him.
-Akash snatches away Meera's mangalsutra from her neck without her knowing it.
-Prithvi becomes so infuriated, that he even attempts to jump into the swimming pool to get it.
+Akash snatches Meera's mangalsutra from her neck without her knowing it.
+Infuriated, Prithvi attempts to jump into the swimming pool to get it.
 Akash advises Meera to buy a similar mangalsutra and tell Prithvi that she has found it.
 So Meera follows exactly what Akash says and Prithvi becomes joyful and puts around her neck when Akash comes in screaming deliberately that he has found it.
 Prithvi feels that Meera has lied to her and their cycle of hatred continues.

 Meera too is feeling something fishy about Akash.
 The burnt photos, sindoor replaced with ash, Prithvi being hit with a bat on the head, Prithvi's car having punctured wheels, Akash lying around with photos of their wedding and the Mangalsutra story.
 Meera feels that he is upset with their marriage.
 Akash feels that Sudha might know about his wicked plans and that she might spill the beans, this ruining his plans.
 He so murders her.
 Meera cries in anger and says that she will never leave her mother's murderer.

 And So Sudha breathes her last, leaving Meera and the whole family shattered.
 Meera somehow finds out Akash is behind this crime.
-Akash stops Meera from telling the truth to Prithvi as he already is short - tempered, and after hearing this he will kill me (Akash) and so he shall be sent to jail and they shall be separated forever.
+Akash stops Meera from telling the truth to Prithvi as he already is short-tempered, and after hearing this he will kill me (Akash) and so he shall be sent to jail and they shall be separated forever.
 Meera realises this and remains silent.
 Prithvi soon realises to that Akash has done the crime.
 He is eager to kill Akash with an axe but is stopped as he sees a thread which was tied around his wrist by Meera, to calm him down when he is angry.
 Prithvi does not say that he shall forgive Akash, he will surely teach him a lesson.